miluthedog/SylvietheBot/README.md

 # main.py
-Put your bot API key for TOKEN and run
+Put your bot API key for TOKEN, create your own config.py and .sqlite database then your bot is ready
 # cogs
 Commands and functionality organization
-### config.py
 ### default.py
 `on_member_join`
 `on_command_error`